KonstantinosBolanis/AutomateStickHero/README.md

 # Solution1
-It takes screenshots with mss and calculates the bar size.
-If bar_size >= distance then with threading the swipe action is stopped.
-(But the swipe functionallity even tho it has a duration let's say 3000ms in reality it is excecuted instantly but visually last 3 seconds.
-So it can not be stopped even if the script is forced stopped.
+The script captures screenshots using the mss library to calculate the bar size.
+If the bar size is greater than or equal to the distance, the swipe action is stopped using threading.
+Note that even though the swipe function has a duration (e.g., 3000ms), it executes instantly but visually lasts for the specified duration.
+Therefore, the swipe action even tho it is stopped, it keeps happening for the specified duration.

 # FinalSolution
-It measures the distance from the target and swipes accordingly.
-It is not perfect tho, but the highest score it achieved is 53 which is huge to human standars.
+The script measures the distance from the target and performs a swipe action accordingly.
+While it's not perfect, it has achieved a high score of 53, which is impressive by human standards.

-# Importants!
+# Important
-1) Both files are using scrcpy library (for android control) and the script is in python.
-The .py is not appearing because i want to discourage people of using an incomplete script that is also not usable without changing some of it's values.
+Both scripts utilize the scrcpy library for Android control and are written in Python.
+The '.py' is not appearing on purpose so people are discouraged to use the imperfect scripts.